ProgressiveKid/ProgressiveKid/README.md

 - 👋 Hi, I’m @ProgressiveKid
 - 👀 I’m interested in Programming, Board games and Poker
-- 🌱 I’m currently learning backend on ASP .NET
+- 🌱 I’m currently learning backend on ASP .NET Core
 - 💞️ I’m looking to collaborate for remote work and be a part in open - source project
 - 📫 [Linkedin](https://www.linkedin.com/in/golubvlad/)